dapr/blog/daprblog/content/posts/2021/autonavi/index.md

 ## Summary

-The solution above has now been running in Autonavi's production environment for over a month without any issues - the experiment is going well.
+The solution above has now been running in AutoNavi's production environment for over a month without any issues - the experiment is going well.
 By using Dapr, we solve the problems of invoking existing backend services in a lightweight model and supporting multiple languages in our serverless runtime without breaking the decentralized architecture.
 Dapr is really a perfect solution for invoking backend services in our multi-language serverless runtime.